jessesquires/talks/2016/11-07 Pushing limits of protocols/pushing_the_limits_of_protocols.md

 <br>
 # Jesse Squires

-*jessesquires.com* • *@jesse_squires* • *@swiftlybrief*
+*jessesquires.com* • *@jesse_squires*

-^Today, talking about the power of protocols
+^Hopefully you saw Nate's talk on protocols yesterday
+- Great example of how protocols and open up your code to be more flexible -Program against protocol, not specific type
+- Today, diving further into these ideas

 ---

 # [fit] The __*Swift*__ way

+How do we write swifty code?

+Standard library:

+"Protocols and value types all the way down."

-Every language has its own *personality* and *paradigms*
+^- Every language has a personality

-- Protocols (and extensions)
-- Value types
-- First-class Functions

-^Swift has it's own feel and personality
+- Like ObjC, Swift has a distinct personality
-Swift expresses it's personality in a few ways
+- Swift personality expressed in std lib
+- ObjC personality expressed in Foundation

 ---